 Everyone has different ways that lets them know they are struggling.
-It could be losing interest in something you like, it could be your sleeping pattern changes.
+It could be losing interest in a hobby, it could be a change in sleeping patterns.
 Regularly checking in with your wellbeing can tell a lot about your mental health.

 5. Reach out to the resources available

-While University might seem like a big place, there is a lot of support available.
+While university might seem like a big place, there is a lot of support available.
 You can speak to resident advisors, student support services and Nightline Association.
-All of these services promote student wellbeing and they will be able to offer advice and let you know what specific services, like counselling, are available at your university.
+All of these services promote student wellbeing and they will be able to offer advice and let you know what other services, like counselling, are available at your university.